anr002/Music-Recommendation-Study/README.md

 * **Improving the User Interface**: The current GUI will be improved for a better user experience.
 * **Expanding the Lyrics Analysis**: More features will be extracted from the lyrics for a more comprehensive analysis.
 * **Developing the Recommendation System**: The ultimate goal of the project is to develop a recommendation system that can suggest songs based on the user's preferences.

+## Old updates

+Successfully implemented House and Alternative.
+Retrained model and received good predictions.
+Actively increasing size of House dataset.
+Alternative has 100 samples.

+I am currently improving the dataset with my active learning changes.
+I am building out the dataset to now have alternative, house music, and Drum and Bass.

+The KNN model has had awesome performance.
+I am currently implementing a active learning aspect to the model where songs being tested, if incorrect, return a prompt asking the user to provide the correct Genre.
+This new song is appended to the dataset to later be used for retraining.